egorble/Microbet/README.md

 - Native token (NAT) transfers with prediction parameters
 - Cross-chain token transfers with automatic bet placement
 - Round-based prediction system (Active, Closed, Resolved)
+- Automatic creation of new rounds when current round is closed
+- Automatic reward distribution when a round is resolved
 - Proportional reward distribution to winners
 - GraphQL interface for queries and mutations